 Butternut Squash Mac N Cheese Bites

 How is it possible to have a delicious CHEESE LESS mac n cheese?
-These appetizers are definitely approved by everyone, big and small, in our family.
+Everyone in our family approves these holiday appetizers, big and small.
 I love to use lentil pasta when I make this appetizer recipe, so they’re loaded with protein and good veggies.
 Hey, maybe even grandma could use some stealth health!

 Makes 12 regular-sized muffin cups (or 24 mini cups).